Environment Monitoring Sensors Manufacturer

 What are the types of water level sensors?

+Water level sensors come in a variety of types, depending on the measurement method, installation environment, and application.
 Here are 7 types of liquid level sensors for your reference:

 Optical water level sensor